DHTMLX/scheduler-docs/data/what_s_new.md

 ### Updates

-- If neither [header config](initialization.md#initializingschedulerviaheaderconfig) nor[default markup](initialization.md#initializingschedulerviamarkup) is specified while initializing the scheduler, a default value for the scheduler header will be auto-generated to escape a script error
+- If neither [header config](initialization.md#initializingschedulerviaheaderconfig) nor [default markup](initialization.md#initializingschedulerviamarkup) is specified while initializing the scheduler, a default value for the scheduler header will be auto-generated to escape a script error

 5.3.4
 ------------